Statement of Significance

 The Waller House and Collection including all the buildings (interiors and exteriors), fixed and movable objects and the garden.
 The buildings include the main house with semi-detached sunroom and laundry/bathroom, a separate garage and a separate Art Studio.
 The garden near the house includes plantings, terraces and garden rooms with brick and stone edged gravel paths, brick or stone walls and concrete paths.
 A less formal bush garden is located further away from the house.
 The Collection includes artworks by Napier Waller; Napier and Christian Waller's full-size cartoons for stained-glass windows, library, art materials, tools and equipment as well as items associated with the Wallers including a collection of Melbourne Art Pottery, rugs and household items.
-Most of these objects are still in the house.
+Most of these objects are still in the house.HOW IS IT SIGNIFICANT?

 The Waller House and Collection is of architectural, historical and social significance to the State of Victoria.
 It satisfies the following criterion for inclusion in the Victorian Heritage Register: